Nitrokey/nitrokey-documentation/nitrokey3/faq.rst

 **Q:** When will the OpenPGPCard firmware be available?
    This is very hard to predict at this point.
-We are aiming for mid of 2022, but this is a very rough estimation with lots of uncertainities.
+We are aiming for mid of 2022, but this is a very rough estimation with lots of uncertainties.

 **Q:** Why does the Nitrokey 3 not show up in gnupg/Nitrokey App/nitropy ?
    We are currently working on integrating the Nitrokey 3 within at least